 Whether or not we’re crazy remains to be seen.
 However, in 30 years of travel, we have experienced firsthand that the situation flashed across headlines is rarely what we find on the ground.
 Another sad year of ever-increasing mass shootings in the United States has continued to prove that “staying home” is not going to keep us any safer than travel.

 We’re well-traveled, street smart and travel savvy.
 We’ll pay attention to news on the ground around us, and watch our backs.
 And then, we’ll let the universe guide us with the understanding that the odds are in our favor and most people are basically good.

 Why is this so important?
 Why can’t you just be happy leading a “normal” life?

 Well, we ARE happy with our normal life.
-We are extremely fortunate to lead a comfortable life with friends, family, jobs and our health.
+We were extremely fortunate to lead a comfortable life with friends, family, jobs and our health.
 However, that is just not enough.
-We have, so far, traveled to over 40 countries on five continents but, other than our RTW trip it’s always been typical American 1-2 week vacations.
+We have, so far, traveled to over 40 countries on five continents but, other than our RTW trip it had always been typical American 1-2 week vacations.
 Sure, we saw the destinations and got a feel for them but never really “knew” them.
 On our RTW we discovered our dream life.
 We don’t want to work 9-5, 40hours a week and spend 2/3rds of our life in a cubicle.
 We don’t want to work hard and long so that “someday” we can retire and start doing what we really want.
 We, quite simply, don’t aspire to the American Dream as many see it.
 We all only have our one precious life so we plan on living it like we mean it!

 How can you afford this?
 Did you win the lottery?
 Get a trust fund?

-Where are you going?
+Where are you now?

 Will you work or volunteer en-route?